erp-texh-2022/etworkk-14.0/doc/cla/sign-cla.md

 2. Modify your current pull request, or make a new pull request on [etwork/etwork](/etwork/etwork), adding a new file `<lowercase-company-name>.md` under the [`doc/cla/corporate`](corporate/) directory.
-    If the name of the company is Dosyt, the file would be `doc/cla/corporate/etwork.md`.
+    If the name of the company is etwork, the file would be `doc/cla/corporate/etwork.md`.
 The file should contain:

 ```
 <country>, <date>

-<company-name> agrees to the terms of the Dosyt Corporate Contributor License
+<company-name> agrees to the terms of the etwork Corporate Contributor License
 Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this